GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 ANDY: So we have almost--Like, probably 95% of our code base is in one module, and then we have a few other kind of tinier modules.
 Kind of the--The most notable one--So we've built an uploader which uses our CDN which is a separate company does that, so we've built an uploader that--The uploader does run in App Engine, then so that is a separate module that, you know, it's kind of a very isolated kind of problem we wanted to solve, and so that's able to kind of live separately and use different technologies which is nice.
 MARK: Do you store the binaries for the games, or is that done by third party?
 What's the (inaudible)?
 ANDY: So we do store the binaries, and that's what the CDN does, and that's what this kind of uploader module does is uploads the binaries to our CDN.
 MARK: So I'm curious.
-Like, what would you consider probably the biggest challenge you've encountered when building Humble Bundle working with Google Cloud Platform?
+Like, what would you consider probably the biggest challenge you've encountered when building Humble Bundle working with Google Cloud?
 What's been sort of the trickiest problem that you've come across?
 ANDY: Yeah, definitely scalability, although App Engine's tools definitely provide solutions to that.
 You know, we've--It comes down to, you know, often we'll write our code, kind of have, you know, problem one is always just get the code working.
 Then so for example, when we built the Humble store which is a bit of a more traditional storefront that's unlike our bundles which are pay what you want, the Humble store is fixed-price sales.
 When we first built that, we kind of put it together in just a couple weeks, and then, you know, at the time, we only had ten games on it, so the original solution we built for it was not scalable at all.
 We were actually dumping, you know, the entire inventory directly to the browser, so you know, at first it loaded pretty fast, and you know, we hit 50 games, it was starting to be a little slower.
 Once we had 100 games on the store, you know, the store was taking about ten seconds to load, and we realized, you know, we were gonna have to, you know, use a better approach, and so you know, we kind of looked at the technology's App Engine provided, and we were able to leverage Task Queues and Memcache and you know, build a more sophisticated system that now we kind of, you know, do a, you know, much smarter approach where we only send, you know, kind of the games that the browser needs to know about, and so you know, now we have thousands and thousands of games on our store, and you know, the store loads very fast.
 FRANCESC: Cool.
 And something that our customers very often wonder is how do you monitor all these systems?
 ANDY: So yeah, we have a number of ways we do that.
 So we have a bunch of things we kind of built internally on top of the log system in App Engine, so we have, you know, (chron) jobs that, you know, run, you know, every few minutes that check the logs for, you know, look for exceptions and stuff like that.
 And if they're above a certain threshold, they'll actually, like, ping our phones, occasionally in the middle of the night.
 But you know, lets us know when things go wrong, and we also have, you know, kind of dashboards that we look at.
 You know, some of which we build by hand.
 I actually check our App Engine usage every day just to, you know, make sure if our numbers are going too high, you know, in case, you know, an engineer accidentally deploys some code that's, you know, doing tons and tons of Datastore reads that we don't want.
 That way we catch it before, you know, our bill ends up going too high.
 More recently we've been starting to look in to some of the new stack driver things, so we're just kind of starting to wrap our heads around that and see how we can take advantage of that, but we've already--We set up a few kind of custom metrics, and we're kind of looking at the dashboards there and starting to see, and it's definitely really exciting technology, and we're just starting to figure out how we can use it.